How to Use

 Relevant Blog Posts

-If you’re a kind of a person who loves exploring synonyms (like me), the following posts may pique your interest:
+If you’re the kind of a person who loves exploring synonyms (like me), the following posts may pique your interest:

 - 40 Ways of Saying “Many/Much” in Japanese (Ooi, Ippai, Takusan, …)